EwenQuim/ewenquim.github.io/content/articles/9-dark-mode-pure-css.md

 We are selecting the switch itself, but it doesn't matter to us, we want to change the whole body!
 And with CSS, it isn't possible to select a parent tag...

-But, it is possible to select a neighbour or a child tag, with the `~` _combinator_!
-The `A ~ B` CSS combinator requires that selector B is an element with the same parent node as the selector 1.
+But, it is possible to select a neighbour or a child tag, with _CSS combinator_!
+The `A ~ B` CSS combinator requires selector B to be an element with the same parent node as the selector A.

 ```css
 input#dark-mode-switch:checked ~ .general-theme {